Adulteration of Coffee Act 1718: History

-Legacy
+Subsequent developments

 Sections 3, 4, 6, 7 8, 10, 2 and 5 of the act were continued until the end of the next session of parliament after 5 years from the expiration of those enactments by section 8 of the Continuance of Laws Act 1722 (9 Geo.
 1. c.
 8).

 The act as relates to the "importation of foreign brandy, arrack, rum, strong waters or spirits, in any ship, vessel or boat, under the burden of fifteen tuns" was revived and continued from 1 May 1729 until the end of the next session of parliament after 29 September 1734 by section 1 of the Unlawful Games Act 1728 (2 Geo.
 2. c.
 28).

 Several clauses of the act were continued from the expiration of those enactments until the end of the next session of parliament after 29 September 1742 by section 3 of the Continuance of Laws (No. 2) Act 1734 (8 Geo.
 2. c.
 21).

 Several clauses of the act were continued until the end of the next session of parliament after 1 June 1754 by section 5 of the Continuance of Laws Act 1746 (20 Geo.
 2. c.
 47).

 So much of the act as relates "to such foreign Goods, Wares, and Merchandizes, as shall be taken in at Sea, out of any Ship or Vessel, in order to be landed or put into any other Ship, Vessel, or Boat; and also relating to Goods not reported, and found after clearing Ships; and whereby further Remedies are provided against relanding Goods prohibited to be worn in this Kingdom, and foreign Goods shipped out for Parts beyond the Seas; and also relating to the opening or altering the Package of Goods on board Ships outward bound; and also relating to hovering Ships or Vessels of the Burthen of fifty Tons or under; and also concerning the Bales or Package in which Coffee shall be exported; and also relating to Rum imported in Casks or Vessels not containing twenty Gallons at the least; and also relating to Certificate Goods entered in order to be exported to Ireland" was continued until the end of the next session of parliament after 1 June 1747 by section 3 of the Starr and Bent Act 1741 (15 Geo.
 2. c.
 33).